AssignmentsEval/JhonydePaula22_json-diff-api/README.md

 # Project Info

-I have used Spring Boot to build this REST api.
+I have used Spring Boot to build this REST API.
 I have decided to divide the project into three layers of responsibility.
 Following the KISS principle, I have tried to keep the project as simple as possible.
 I also tried to follow the clean code principles, which I in my opinion makes it very easy for other developers to understand my code, and also to increase the maintainability of the code.